mayankmajeji/Wordpress-Code-Snippets/README.md

 # WORDPRESS CODE SNIPPETS

 This repository contains a collection of WordPress code snippets that I frequently use in my development projects.
 These snippets are designed to solve common challenges, improve workflow, and customize WordPress functionalities without relying on heavy plugins.
-Whether you're looking to modify theme files, plugin files, enhance performance, or streamline your WooCommerce store, this collection provides practical and easy-to-implement solutions.
+Whether you're looking to modify theme files, or plugin files, enhance performance, or streamline your WooCommerce store, this collection provides practical and easy-to-implement solutions.
-The list is structured into three sections - links on useful resources and articles, code snippets for a wide range of scenarios, themes, and plugins you may encounter in your daily work and a list of trusted, non-commercial plugins that I recommend using (no page builders or similar bad plugins are listed).
+The list is structured into three sections - links to useful resources and articles, code snippets for a wide range of scenarios, themes, and plugins you may encounter in your daily work, and a list of trusted, non-commercial plugins that I recommend using (no page builders or similar bad plugins are listed).

 ## Table of Contents